ethereum/remix-project/docs/udapp.md

 -   Functions that are `constant` or `pure` functions in Solidity have a blue buttons.
 Clicking one of this type does not create a new transaction.
 So clicking will not cause state changes - it will only return a value stored in the contract - so it won't cost you anything in gas fees.

--   Functions that change the state of the contract are orange.
+-   Functions that change the state of the contract AND that do not accept Ether are called `non-payable` functions and have an orange button.
 Clicking on them will create a transaction and thus cost gas.
-Yet it is not possible to send Ether along with it.

 -   Functions that have red buttons are `payable` functions in Solidity.
 Clicking one of these will create a new transaction and this transaction can accept a **value**.
 The **value** is put in in the Value field which is under the Gas Limit field.